Thurston's asymmetric metric for the space of flat metrics: Preliminaries

-\begin{prop}[{\cite[\S 1.8]{masur2002rational}}] The two definitions above are equivalent.
-More precisely, the half-translation structure equips $S$ with a complex structure and gives rise to a holomorphic quadratic differential.
-The cone points are exactly the zero points of the holomorphic quadratic differential. \end{prop}
+\begin{prop}[{\cite[\S 1.8]{masur2002rational}}] The two descriptions above are equivalent.
+More precisely, a half-translation structure on $\Sigma$ determines a complex structure on $\widehat{\Sigma}$ and a corresponding quadratic differential on $\Sigma$.
+Conversely, a quadratic differential on $\Sigma$ determines a half-translation structure.
+If $p\in P\cup\mc E$, then the cone angle at $p$ is